 An entrance reducer is a cleat used to adjust the size of the hive’s entrance.
 It also controls ventilation and temperature during the season.
 There is no need to fasten it to the rest of the assembly, but you can use it as an optional accessory.

-It is used frequently during the winter months for other animals, such as mice, will try to enter the hive for warmth.
+It is used frequently during winter, for other animals, such as mice, will try to enter the hive for warmth.
 That is why during summer, especially at the height of nectar flow, you can remove it to maximize honey production.

 Hive Bodies/Deep Super